"

 Notice the terms in blue in Example 1.3.3:

-• When we go beyond the staff, we need to add a ledger line, because there are no more lines to tell us what the note is.
+• When we go beyond the staff, we need to add a ledger line, because there are no more lines to indicate what the note is.

-• A ledger line is a short line that represents a line on the staff if the staff were to continue (down or up) beyond its five lines.
-Without ledger lines, notes beyond the staff would just be floating in space.
+• A ledger line is a short line that represents a line on the staff if the staff were to extend beyond its five lines.
+Without ledger lines, notes beyond the staff would appear to float in space.

 • Look at the last A, which has a ledger line.
-Without the ledger line, we would not be sure if the note was A or G.
+Without the ledger line, we would not be sure if the note was G, A, or B.

 • Middle C has a ledger line and is the lowest note shown.

-• Middle C sits approximately halfway on a piano keyboard and is often used to give a visual sense of location.
-For example, one could say, “It’s the F right above middle C.”
+• Middle C sits approximately in the middle of a piano keyboard and is often used to provide a visual reference for location.
+For example, one might say, “It’s the F above middle C.”

-• If we need to go even higher than the last A or even lower than the first C, we would add more ledger lines.
+• If we need to go higher than the last A or lower than the first C, we would add more ledger lines.

-• The double bar line is a specific type of bar line that has two closely-placed vertical lines next to each other.
+• The double bar line is a specific type of bar line characterized by two closely placed vertical lines.

-• The double bar line is used when the next measure does not relate to the previous measure, when there are certain changes between one measure to the next, or when the next measure begins something new.
+• The double bar line is used when the next measure is unrelated to the previous one, when there are specific changes between measures, or when a new section begins.
 (We will learn more about this later.)

-The collection of notes in Example 1.3.3 is what you should be able to write and recognize fluently.
-Before moving on, be sure that you can identify and write these notes at approximately one per second.
+The notes in Example 1.3.3 are what you should be able to write and recognize fluently.
+Before moving on, be sure you can identify and write these notes at about one per second.

-Each row of staff, called a system, begins with a clef.
-Make sure to rewrite the clef when you begin a new system.
+Each row of staff, known as a system, starts with a clef.
+Remember to rewrite the clef each time you begin a new system.

 Example 1.3.4.
 Systems

-• The treble clef is written at the start of each staff.
+• The treble clef appears at the start of each staff.

 • The first line of music is called the first system, while the second line of music is called the second system.